 Saturday Night: Dinner and Drinks

-Eat dinner at one of the iconic restaurants (listed above) or head for Mass Ave and pick one of the restaurants that suits your style.
+Eat dinner at one of the iconic restaurants (listed above) or head for Mass Ave and pick somewhere that suits your style.
+After dinner, bar hop your way up Mass Ave or spend the evening at a theater performance.

 Day 2 of your Indianapolis Weekend Itinerary

-Ease into the day with a filling brunch at one of the city’s best restaurants – then, set off for more adventures in Indianapolis.
+Ease into the day with a filling brunch at one of the city’s best restaurants.
+Then, set off for more adventures in Indianapolis.

-Sunday Mid-Day Museums
+Sunday Mid-Day

 Spend the rest of the morning and afternoon at one (or more) of the museums in Indianapolis.
+You could go to Newfields and explore the grounds, then head next door to the Crown Hill Cemetery.

-Or, if you would rather stay in downtown, visit the Indiana State Museum.
+If you would rather stay in downtown, visit the Indiana State Museum.
 Alternatively, for a free museum, spend time discovering the Indian War Memorial Museum in depth.

-If you are planning a family trip to Indy, a good option would be to go to the Children’s Museum or Indianapolis Zoo.
+For those planning a family trip to Indy, a good option would be to go to the Children’s Museum or Indianapolis Zoo.

 Sunday Afternoon